leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/gas/viewport_display.rst

 Slice
 =====

-Perform a single slice of the domain object.
+Renders only a single 2D section of the domain object.

 .. _bpy.types.FluidDomainSettings.slice_axis: